-Answer: The total amount of goods and services that a nation exports that is in excess of the commodities and services its imports is known as export services.
+Answer: The total amount of goods and services that a nation exports which is in excess of the commodities and services that it imports is known as the export surplus.

 When did the commercialisation of agriculture begin in India?

-Answer: The commercialisation of agriculture begin in India during the British Rule.
+Answer: The commercialisation of agriculture began in India during the British Rule.

-What are the changes that agriculture has brought in India?
+What are the changes that railway has brought in India?

 Answer: The notion of railways was raised in the early 1830s.
-They had initiated to link the 3 ports of Madras, Bombay and Kolkata by a railway line.
-It has certainly helped India in cracking both the cultural and geographical barriers and the people could travel long distances.
+The British had initiated the linking of the three ports of Madras, Bombay, and Kolkata by a railway line.
+It certainly helped India in coping with the cultural and geographical barriers, and the people could travel long distances.

-Write a note on Zamindari system in India.
+Write a note on the zamindari system in India.

-British primarily adopted 3 types of land tenure systems.
-Namely:
+British primarily adopted three types of land tenure systems, namely:

-- Zamindari system: On an average 19% of the total area under the British rule – Benaras, NWFP divisions, Bihar and Bengal.
+- Zamindari system: On an average, it covered 19% of the total area under the British rule – Benaras, NWFP divisions, Bihar, and Bengal.

-- Ryotwari system: Covered about 51% of the area under the British rule – Madras, Bombay and Assam.
+- Ryotwari system: It covered about 51% of the area under the British rule – Madras, Bombay, and Assam.

-- Mahalwari system: Covered 30% under the British rule – Major parts of NWFP, central provinces and Punjab.
+- Mahalwari system: It covered 30% of the area under the British rule – Major parts of NWFP, central provinces, and Punjab.

 Name a few individuals who tried to estimate colonial India’s per capita income.

-How did the export surplus lead to an economic drain of wealth during the colonial rule?
+How did the export surplus lead to an economic drain of wealth during colonial rule?

-Answer: Export surplus was an instrument to perpetuate the ‘drain of wealth’ from India to Britain.
-The surplus amount that was earned by India through exports was syphoned off to the colonial British under various expenses such as ‘home charges’ or the military payments or remittances of British residents and officials in India to Britain.
+Answer: Export surplus was an instrument to perpetuate the drain of wealth from India to Britain.
+The surplus amount that was earned by India through exports was siphoned off to the colonial British under various expenses such as home charges, the military payments, or remittances of British residents and officials in India to Britain.